Jason Taylor (English footballer): Cheltenham Town

 On 28 January, Jason Taylor has had his contract with Rotherham United terminated by mutual consent, and joined Cheltenham Town.
 He made his first appearance for the club in a 2–1 win over Torquay United.
 He was placed on the transfer list in the summer of 2014, but after a number of impressive pre-season games, rumours began spreading he would stay at the club.

 Northampton Town

 On 1 January, Jason Taylor joined Northampton Town on a loan deal.

 Eastleigh

 On 16 August 2016, Jason Taylor joined National League Eastleigh from League One Northampton Town.

 AFC Fylde

 In October 2017, Jason Taylor joined fellow National League side AFC Fylde from Eastleigh.

 Barrow

 In July 2018, Taylor moved on again, joining National League Barrow.
 He was the Bluebirds Player of the Year in 2018/2019, and formed part of the team that won the National League in 2020, gaining promotion to League Two.

+He retired from football at the end of the 2022–23 season and was subsequently offered a coaching role at the club.

+Coaching career

+On 1 July 2025, Taylor departed Barrow to join National League side Rochdale in the role of assistant head coach.